aws-samples/aws-do-eks/Container-Root/eks/deployment/horizontal-pod-autoscaler/custom-metrics-autoscaling/README.md

 1.10.
 Deploy EBS CSI Controller

 If you created the cluster using the provided manifest, the EBS CSI Controller is already deployed and you may skip this step.
+You can check if EBS CSI is deployed to your cluster by running `kubectl get pods -A | grep ebs-csi`.

 This Container Storage Interface (CSI) controller is needed to enable use of EBS volumes from the Kubernetes cluster.
 EBS volumes are needed by some of the tools we’ll use later.
 If you are using a pre-existing EKS cluster where the EBS CSI Controller is not deployed, you can follow the instructions below to deploy the open-source self-managed version of the CSI controller.
 Amazon EKS also offers this deployment as a manged add-on described [here](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).

 ```bash